Sports Coach Logo Sports Coach Training Principles Fitness Components

 Improved Cholesterol

 Keto diets are also likely to lower your LDL cholesterol levels (the culprit for clogging up your arteries).
 Your HDL cholesterol levels (the right kind) are also expected to increase, lowering your blood pressure.
-Ideal ratios of cholesterol are beneficial for optimal heart health and blood flow, which may indirectly positively impact performance.
+Ideal cholesterol ratios are beneficial for optimal heart health and blood flow, which may indirectly positively impact performance.

 Page Reference